REBELinBLUE/kube-guide/manuscript/3-tutorial.md

 ![Deployment](resources/images/figure2.png)

 Now let's see how the *ReplicaSets* work.
-Change the image tag from `purple` to `blue` and then apply the file again.
+Change the image tag (version) from `purple` to `blue` and then apply the file again.
 Whilst you will see the same *Pod* behaviour as deleting a *Pod*, you will also see that there are now 2 *ReplicaSets*

-FIXME: Add something about image pull policy and latest tag
+Alongside the `image` field there is also an `imagePullPolicy` field which dictates when Kubernetes pulls images, it has 3 possible values `Always`, `Never` and `IfNotPresent` (the default value).
+However if you use the image tag `latest` this field will be treated as `Always` to ensure that you always have the latest version, but it is recommended that you are explicit about which version you want running.

 ```bash
 NAME                               DESIRED   CURRENT   READY   AGE     CONTAINERS   IMAGES                                SELECTOR